8BM050/lecture-notes/main.typ

     & R_3: #h(50%) 2D -> E $

 #subpar.grid(
-  figure(image("figures/Example-met-graph.png", width: 100%), caption: "Molecule graph"), <example-reaction-graphs-a>, figure(image("figures/Example-reac-graph.png", width: 60%), caption: "Reaction graph"), <example-reaction-graphs-b>, figure(image("figures/Example-metreac-graph.png", width: 100%), caption: "Molecule-reaction graph"), <example-reaction-graphs-c>,
+  figure(image("figures/Example-met-graph.png", width: 100%), caption: "Substrate graph"), <example-reaction-graphs-a>, figure(image("figures/Example-reac-graph.png", width: 60%), caption: "Reaction graph"), <example-reaction-graphs-b>, figure(image("figures/Example-metreac-graph.png", width: 100%), caption: "Substrate-reaction graph"), <example-reaction-graphs-c>,
   columns: (1fr, 1fr, 1fr),
   caption: [Three types of graphs in biochemical systems.],
   label: <example-reaction-graphs>,
 )

-Additionally, the combined molecule-reaction graph has a special property that the other two do not have.
+Additionally, the combined substrate-reaction graph has a special property that the other two do not have.
 Notice that because of how the graph is constructed, we can never have two metabolites that are directly connected to each other, as well as no reactions that are connected to each other.
 A graph where you can color two "types" of notes, such that nodes of the same color have no edge between them is called #emph[bipartite].

 // TODO: Add example of bipartite graph